lupyuen/lupyuen.github.io/src/display2.md

 _Why will we Commit a Display Pipeline?_

-A Display Pipeline won't do anything...
+A Display Pipeline won't render any pixels...
 Until we __Commit the Display Pipeline__!

 TODO: Display Controller